Human Resources Management

 Description

-Graduates from the program will be ready to perform all human resources functions within the business environment.
-Demonstrating the skills and competencies such as the ability to communicate effectively collaborate with others and displaying initiative and perseverance, graduates will possess the required knowledge, skills and abilities to be a key person within the organization.
+As a graduate of this program, you will be ready to perform all human resources functions within the business environment.
+Demonstrating the skills and competencies such as the ability to communicate effectively collaborate with others and displaying initiative and perseverance, you will possess the required knowledge, skills, and abilities to be a key person within the organization.

 Career Opportunities